IBM/bee-travels-istio/README.md

    $ echo <TLS_cert> | base64
    ```

 9. Open `k8s/mongo-secret.yaml` in an editor.
-Set the `dbsecret` in line 7 to the encoded value in step 8.
+Set the `dbsecret` in line 7 to the encoded TLS certificate value from step 8.

 10. Deploy the application with version 3 services.
    ```